hanhqvu/watch-reader/README.md

 - Open the project in Xcode
 - Press ``CMD + R`` to open a preview of this project

+# Tech Stack
+- The app used Swift and SwiftUI
+- [OpenLibrary API](https://openlibrary.org/developers/api) is used to serve books' data
+- [Nuke](https://github.com/kean/Nuke) is used for image caching

 # Using

 - Currently, the app is not available on the App Store.